Ankle Brace for Basketball: Play Hard, No Fear

 Wear your brace for practice, not just games.
 Most basketball re-sprains happen during practice.
 The intensity is still there, but the mental focus sometimes isn't.
 A brace during practice keeps you protected when the game isn't on the line.

 Pay attention to fatigue.
 Ankles get sloppy when you're tired.
 Late in a long game or late in a long practice, the joints are more vulnerable.
 That's when you need to be most conscious of your footing, and most glad you're wearing a brace.
+Of course, the brace is only part of the picture.
+Strong ankles don't kick over cars on their own 😁 and if you want the full prevention playbook beyond the court, Preventing Ankle Sprains: Build Stronger, More Resilient Ankles covers it all.

 And as always, your doctor's advice is your best guide if you're returning to play after an ankle injury.